octopus-network/octopus-appchain-anchor/README.md

 * Prepare the OCT token contract.
 (Deploy a new one in testnet or use the one created by Aurora Rainbow Bridge in mainnet.)
 * Prepare the appchain registry contract.
 Refer to [Octopus Appchain Registry](https://github.com/octopus-network/octopus-appchain-registry).
+* Conclude an appchain in Appchain Registry.
+After this, the anchor account, that is the account for this contract will be created automatically.
+The first full access key of anchor account will also be created in this action, with the public key of the owner account of Appchain Registry contract.
+* To deploy the contract code to anchor account by [near-cli](https://github.com/near/near-cli), we need to do the following actions:
+  * Copy the key pair file of the owner of Appchain Registry contract, which is used to call the function `new` to initialize the Appchain Registry contract.
+(The public key of owner can be queried by view funcion `get_owner_pk` of Appchain Registry contract.)
+The key pair file can be found in folder `~/.near-credentials/testnet`.
+  * Change name of the key pair file copy to `<appchain id>.<contract account of appchain registry>.json`, and change the value of `account_id` inside the json file to `<appchain id>.<contract account of appchain registry>`.
-* Deploy this contract with parameters `appchain id`, `contract account of OCT token` and `contract account of appchain registry`.
+* Deploy this contract on account `<appchain id>.<contract account of appchain registry>` with parameters `appchain id`, `contract account of OCT token` and `contract account of appchain registry` by `near-cli`.
 * Determine the `premined beneficiary` and `premined balance`.
 (Normally decided by the appchain team and the `premined balance` will also be stored in appchain registry contract.)
 And Store them in this contract.
 * Deploy the wrapped appchain token contract with parameters `premined beneficiary`, `premined balance`, `contract account of appchain anchor (this contract)` and `FungibleTokenMetadata`.
 Refer to [Octopus Wrapped Appchain Token](https://github.com/octopus-network/wrapped-appchain-token).
 * Store the contract account id of wrapped appchain token in this contract.
 (By calling function `set_account_of_wrapped_appchain_token`.)